Job Posting: Metcalf Programs Intern

 - A letter, no longer than 3 pages, that responds to these three questions:

-- Tell us why you are interested in working with the Metcalf Foundation and how your academic, work, and volunteer experience, and other skill sets are aligned to the position qualifications.
+- Explain why you are interested in working with the Metcalf Foundation and how your academic, work, and volunteer experience, and other skill sets are aligned to the position’s responsibilities and qualifications.

 - Tell us about two specific activities (i.e. work, academic, volunteer) that you have undertaken that relate to at least one of the Metcalf program areas (Environment, Performing Arts, Inclusive Local Economies).

-- Tell us about the professional direction that you are interested in pursuing and some learning goals that you would have for your Metcalf internship, and possible ideas that you would like to explore over the summer.
+- Tell us about your professional goals and career aspirations.
+Indicate some learning goals that you would have for your Metcalf internship, along with possible ideas that you would like to explore over the course of the year.

 - Your resume and two references (name, title, organization, contact information).